wagerr-builder/wagerr/test/functional/README.md

 #### Example test

-The file [test/functional/example_test.py](example_test.py) is a heavily commented example of a test case that uses both the RPC and P2P interfaces.
+The [example_test.py](example_test.py) is a heavily commented example of a test case that uses both the RPC and P2P interfaces.
 If you are writing your first test, copy that file and modify to fit your needs.

 #### Coverage

-Running `test/functional/test_runner.py` with the `--coverage` argument tracks which RPCs are called by the tests and prints a report of uncovered RPCs in the summary.
+Running `test_runner.py` with the `--coverage` argument tracks which RPCs are called by the tests and prints a report of uncovered RPCs in the summary.
 This can be used (along with the `--extended` argument) to find out which RPCs we don't have test cases for.